1 Samuel 30

 1 Samuel 30:11-16The Lord Uses the Broken

-11And they found an Egyptian in the field, and brought him to David, and gave him bread, he did eat; made him drink water; gave him a piece of cake of figs, two clusters of raisins: when he had eaten, his spirit came again to him: he had eaten no bread, nor drunk any water, three days, three nights.
+11And they found an Egyptian in the field, and brought him to David, and gave him bread, and he did eat; and they made him drink water;

 A pursuit running on borrowed time stops for a dying stranger.
 David is racing to overtake raiders with a half-day's head start, and the first thing he does when his men drag in a starving Egyptian is feed him: bread, water, figs, raisins.
 Three days without food, and someone finally treats him like he matters.
 The phrase the text reaches for is tender, his spirit came again to him.
 Mercy, not interrogation, comes first.